TheTypoMaster/gray.net.au/posts/2004/06/12/New_ISP_installed.rst

 .. title: New ISP installed!
 .. slug: New_ISP_installed
 .. date: 2004-06-12 16:14:00 UTC+10:00
-.. tags: tech, blog, site
+.. tags: tech, blog, site, network
-.. category:
+.. category: Site
 .. link:

 Well after a rather stressful 24 hours, the new ISP is installed, my